SCIInstitute/ShapeWorks/docs/use-cases/segmentation-based/ellipsoid-multiple-domain.md

-# SSM for Multiple Domains
+# Shape Model for Multiple Domains from Segmentations

 ## What is the Use Case?